 In Copenhagen the other day, I saw a pretty young woman – she looked like a newlywed – wearing traditional Pakistani dress.
-A light chiffon tunic, soft pajama pants, little leather slippers – and then a giant parka over the top.
+A light chiffon tunic, soft pajama pants, little leather slippers, and then a giant parka over the top.
 All around her was grey, slushy snow.
 I got the sense that she was a new bride whose husband hadn’t really given her the full story about Denmark and Danish winter.
 She looked so cold and unhappy.

 I also feel bad for the African migrant workers I see here.
-They’re often wearing kind of cool-looking leather jackets, which they probably get when they pass through Italy, and not much else in the way of winter clothing.
-I sometimes see one of these dark guys fighting his way through a white cloud of windy snow.
+They’re often wearing cool-looking leather jackets, which they probably get when they pass through Italy, and not much else in the way of winter clothing.
+I sometimes see one of these dark-skinned guys fighting his way through a white cloud of windy snow.
 And the look on his face is not full of love for Denmark.

-You see Danish people packed in like wooly Christmas presents, scarves, gloves, coats, waterproof boots, sometimes waterproof trousers – and no hat.
+Danes, on the other hand, often go bare-headed all winter.
+You see Danish people packed in like wooly Christmas presents, scarves, gloves, coats, waterproof boots, sometimes waterproof trousers, but no hat.

 Amazing.
-And it’s not just young people.
-I see elderly women in fancy fur coats – fur is entirely acceptable in Denmark, by the way – old women in fur coats and expensive leather gloves…walking through the parking lot to their Audi or Mercedes with…no hat.
+And it’s not just teenagers.
+I see elderly women in fancy mink coats (fur is acceptable in Denmark, by the way) and expensive leather gloves walking through the parking lot to their Audi or Mercedes – with no hat.

-But there’s still a lot to learn from the Danes on how to get through the cold winters.
+That said, there’s still a lot to learn from the Danes on how to get through the cold winters.